 git clone https://github.com/hasu/notdeft.git

-Then byte-compile the Emacs Lisp files with the commands
+Then prepare and byte-compile Emacs Lisp files with the commands

 cd notdeft make